LizCColavita/CAPP30239_FA22/README.md

-# CAPP30239_FA22 [Insert project title here]
+# CAPP30239_FA22

-## Introduction/Project Description
+## Introduction
 This repository contains the code and any accompanying files used to complete my project in Data Visualization for Policy Analysis (CAPP30239 Autumn 2022, University of Chicago).

-This project will tell a story, through data visualizations, about a particular policy topic (TBD).
-Potential topics include something within my expertise of economic development, international relations, and/or gender equality.
+It also contains the files for learning and practicing skills with d3.js.

-This project will largely utilize html, css, and javascript - in particular d3.js.
+This project tells a story, through data visualizations, about sports owners' political donations and will largely utilize html, css, and javascript - in particular d3.js.

 ## Content